Consider the following experiences:

 In some people with epilepsy, drugs fail to adequately control the number or severity of seizures.
 Neurosurgery becomes an option if those seizures originate in a delimited neighborhood in the cortex—the outermost layer of the brain involved in perception, motor control, speech, reasoning, and so on—or in closely related structures, such as the hippocampus.
 Uncontrolled hyperexcitability starts because of local faulty wiring.
 It can grow and eventually engulf the rest of the brain.
 How much tissue to remove is a dilemma: cut too little, and seizures may continue; cut too much, and the patient may lose the ability to speak, see or walk.
 Surgeons must avoid areas of the cortex that are crucial for everyday behavior, such as the primary auditory, visual, somatosensory and motor cortices and the regions controlling understanding and producing speech, areas known as the eloquent cortex.

 iES is brought in as a means to look for tissue that needs preserving.
 Neurosurgeons implant disk-shaped electrodes inside the skull, underneath the tough, leatherlike membrane known as the dura mater.
-Alternatively, they may insert needlelike electrodes into the brain’s gray matter to probe its function.
-Once the surgeons have identified the focal point of the seizure and removed the electrodes, they cut or coagulate this tissue in a follow-up operation, and the patient usually becomes seizure-free.
+Alternatively, they may insert needlelike electrodes into the brain's gray matter to probe its function.
+Once the surgeons have identified the focal point of the seizure and removed the electrodes, they extract this tissue in a follow-up operation, and the patient usually becomes seizure-free.

 A different use for iES is chronic electrical stimulation, in which the electrodes are left permanently in place.
-Gentle pulses of current sent through the electrodes can control the tremors and rigidity of Parkinson’s disease (a technique called deep-brain stimulation) or reduce the incidence and severity of seizures.
-Pilot clinical experiments are evaluating the use of such implanted electrodes as a visual prosthetic device to enable people with vision impairments to navigate and as a therapy for obsessive-compulsive disorder and depression.
+Gentle pulses of current sent through the electrodes can control the tremors and rigidity of Parkinson's disease (a technique called deep-brain stimulation) or reduce the incidence and severity of seizures.
+Pilot clinical experiments have evaluated the use of such implanted electrodes as a visual prosthetic device to enable people with vision impairments to navigate and as a therapy for obsessive-compulsive disorder and depression.

 Hot or Not